Boudica: Historical sources

-The armed uprising Boudica led against the Roman Empire is referred to in four works from classical antiquity written by three Roman historians: the Agricola (c.
+The Boudican revolt against the Roman Empire is referred to in four works from classical antiquity written by three Roman historians: the Agricola (c.
 98) and Annals (c.
 110s) by Tacitus; a mention of the uprising by Suetonius in his Lives of the Caesars (121); and the longest account, a detailed description of the revolt contained within Cassius Dio's history of the Empire (c.
 202).

-Tacitus wrote many years after the rebellion, but his father-in-law Gnaeus Julius Agricola was an eyewitness to the events, having served in Britain as a tribune under Suetonius Paulinus during this period.
+Tacitus wrote some years after the rebellion, but his father-in-law Gnaeus Julius Agricola was an eyewitness to the events, having served in Britain as a tribune under Suetonius Paulinus during this period.

 Cassius Dio began his history of Rome and its empire about 140 years after Boudica's death.
-Much is lost and his account of Boudica only survives in the epitome of an 11th century Byzantine monk, John Xiphilinus.
+Much is lost and his account of Boudica survives only in the epitome of an 11th-century Byzantine monk, John Xiphilinus.
 He provides greater and more lurid detail than Tacitus, but in general his details are often fictitious.

 Both Tacitus and Dio give an account of battle-speeches given by Boudica, though it is thought that her words were never recorded during her life.
 Although imaginary, these speeches, designed to provide a comparison for readers of the antagonists' demands and approaches to war, and to portray the Romans as morally superior to their enemy, helped create an image of patriotism that turned Boudica into a legendary figure.

 Background

 Boudica was the consort of Prasutagus, king of the Iceni, a tribe who inhabited what is now the English county of Norfolk and parts of the neighbouring counties of Cambridgeshire, Suffolk and Lincolnshire.
-They produced some of the earliest known British coins.
+The Iceni produced some of the earliest known British coins.
 They had revolted against the Romans in 47 when the Roman governor Publius Ostorius Scapula planned to disarm all the peoples of Britain under Roman control.
 The Romans allowed the kingdom to retain its independence once the uprising was suppressed.